 Adding a chat function to your site, with a plugin like Private Messages for UserPro (which requires the WordPress User Profile UserPro plugin to be installed first), can enable private messaging between users and allow users to receive notifications about new messages, view conversations, or reply to other users.

 Another plugin you can use is Chat by WPmudev.
-It lets you setup public chat sessions, one-on-one chats, chats between site and network users, BuddyPress Group chats, BuddyPress Friend chats and more.
+It lets you set up public chat sessions, one-on-one chats, chats between the site and network users, BuddyPress Group chats, BuddyPress Friend chats, and more.

 - Turn your PDFs into Interactive Flipbooks